kuofuliu/kuofuliu.github.io/_pages/about.md

   - /about.html
 ---

-I am interested in using Operations Research and Machine Learning methods to tackle problems in the healthcare domain.
+I am interested in using Operations Research and Machine Learning methods to tackle problems in the healthcare domain. *Please kindly find more information in my <a href="https://kuofuliu.github.io/images/0918Kuofu%20Liu_CV.pdf">CV</a>.*

 **Familiar Methodologies**